The Last Fight (Grimm): Plot

 At a new police murder scene, the victim dragged out of a lake is one Bobby (aka Robert 'Bang-bang' Moore), a petty criminal - the boxing-mad previous blackmailer.
 Officer Wu again urgently attempts to talk to Nick, which he again evades until later.
 At the hospital Elizabeth questions her son (Renard) on the whereabouts of her granddaughter which he kind of evades.
-When Rosalee & Monroe visit Renard, they discuss the 'Nick-no-longer-Grimm' problem and Elizabeth offers to help - “To beat a Hexenbiest like Adalind, you need a Hexenbiest like me.”
-Them three manage to hunt down Adalind's secret storage space and attempt to replicate her potion to reverse Nick's condition.
+When Rosalee and Monroe visit Renard, they discuss the 'Nick-no-longer-Grimm' problem and Elizabeth offers to help - “To beat a Hexenbiest like Adalind, you need a Hexenbiest like me.”
+The three manage to hunt down Adalind's secret storage space and attempt to replicate her potion to reverse Nick's condition.

 Trubel joins up with the boxing gym, undercover, and meets up with Clay.
 The suspicious coach Kingston, sets Trubel up with a nearby female boxer, easily double her size, to check what she's capable of.
 After initially getting the better of Trubel, once she sees her opponent woge, fighting dirty Trubel ultimately manages to knock her out.
 Later, whilst eavesdropping, Trubel realises both trainer and coach are indeed two different bull-like Wesen.
 Clay tells Abe he wants out of boxing, but Kingston threatens to tell the police that Clay killed Moore (which Clay wrongly suspected he had) if he doesn't continue fighting for him.